 - Mix until well combined, trying to remove any clumps.

-- Carefully pour and smooth the cornbread mixture over the veggie and bean mixture in the casserole dish.
+- Carefully pour and smooth the cornbread batter over the veggie and bean mixture in the casserole dish.

 - Sprinkle half the grated cheese over the casserole, and place in the oven.